ese5160/a14g-final-submission-s25-t03-hotpot/README.md

   **Actuators:**

   LCD Display: RA8875 driver-based TFT for visual output

-  Buzzer: SMT-0540-S-R for audible alarms
+  Buzzer: SMT-0540-S-R for audible alarms and notifications

   LED: Lights up when darkness is sensed

   **Sensors:**

   Light Sensor: PDV-P8103 photoresistor to detect ambient brightness to trigger lighting

   IMU: ADXL345 that senses actions to stop the alarm

-  RTC: DS3231MZ+TRL for real time clock
+  RTC: DS3231MZ+TRL for real time clock and alarm settings

-  Buttons: 2 B3F-1070 to scroll the main menu
+  Buttons: 2 B3F-1070 to scrolling and selecting

   **System Block Diagram:**